An Amazing 14-Vehicle Light Painting in a Garage Condo

 I met Jim in 2024 at "Corvettes in Paradise" at the Lake of the Ozarks Corvette Club Show.
 His stunning '67 Corvette won me over.
 I presented him with my "Photographers Choice Award", and plans were made to light paint it sometime in the future.

-Well, after having to scrap the project (twice) in February due to unseasonably cold weather in Alabama (it was in the teens at night), we got it "in the can" in the days following the 2025 Lake of the Ozarks Corvette Club Show (LOCC) in late April.
+Well, after having to scrap the project (twice) in February due to unseasonably cold weather in Alabama (it was in the teens at night), we managed to get it "in the can" in the days following the 2025 Lake of the Ozarks Corvette Club Show (LOCC) in late April.
 The weather was far more cooperative, despite the fact that we hit the dew point later in the evening.

 Jim, and his daughter, Madison, positioned Boujee and Rookie for their portraits.
 Both horses handled being photographed with strobes pretty well, although Boujee wasn't exactly thrilled.
 Mother Nature supplied quite the sky for us that night!